Ganterpore/ChatField/README.md

 # ChatField
+*Note: this is an unfinished work in progress, and is designed to be used in other projects rather than as a standalone app.
+While it does work as a messaging app, it is still slow, has a poor user interface and has some glitches.*

 Chatfield is made to be a portable chat app that can be reused in other applications.
 It stands as a chat app in itself, but is designed so that parts of it can be copied out and used in future projects that require chat functionality.
 The following will describe the architecture of the app, and how it can be used in other applications.